TimotejK/wier-labs/docs/PA1.md

 Choose a domain you will be exploring in your project assignments.
 We have prepared some domains that could be interesting:

 - *University of Ljubljana (UL) and Faculty of Computer and Information Science (FRI) regulations*: Create a system for answering quesitons about the study process at the University of Ljubljana.
 The goal is to answer questions like: "What are the requirements for enrolling in a higher grade", "What is the class web information extraction and retrieval about?" or "What is the Code of Ethics at UL".
-To achieve this, you should crawl the [UL website](https://www.uni-lj.si/) and [FRI website] (https://www.fri.uni-lj.si/sl) and create a database of information with special emphasis on regulatory documents.
+To achieve this, you should crawl the [UL website](https://www.uni-lj.si/) and [FRI website](https://www.fri.uni-lj.si/sl) and create a database of information with special emphasis on regulatory documents.
 In this domain, the amount of documents will be smaller; however, you will need to extract information from PDF documents, which can be more challenging than extracting information from HTML pages.

-- *Reddit content*: Extract discussions, trends, and insights by crawling a selected subreddit from a webpage [reddit.com](https://www.reddit.com/) (like for example [Slovenia FIRE](https://www.reddit.com/r/SlovenijaFIRE/) subreddit).
+- *Slo-Tech*: Extract discussions, trends, and insights by crawling Slo-Tech, a Slovenian online portal focused on the field of information technologies from a webpage [slo-tech.com](https://slo-tech.com/).

 - *Workaway*: Crate a system for answering questions about global volunteering opportunities by crawling the platform [Workaway](https://www.workaway.info/) that connects travellers with hosts worldwide.
 The goal is to extract publicly available information (e.g., host descriptions, FAQs)